-Being overweight is the product of an unbalanced diet and that can happen even if you have a vegan diet.
+Being overweight is the result of an unbalanced diet and that can happen even if you have a vegan diet.

-Myth 7: Vegans need food supplements to be healthy
+Myth 7: Vegans need dietary supplements to be healthy

-Michael Greger is known as the founder of Nutrition Facts .
-He is a vegan doctor, which allows him to be on par when it comes to the latest scientific findings on good nutrition.
+Michael Greger is known as the founder of nutritional information .
+He is a vegan doctor, which allows him to keep up with the latest scientific discoveries about good nutrition.

-For this myth, he explains that a plant-based diet has it all in the way of supplements, except for vitamin B12 .
+For this myth, he explains that a plant-based diet has everything in terms of supplements, except vitamin B12 .

 This should be consumed as a supplement, since it is only found naturally in foods of animal origin.
-But it's the one nutrient you won't find in a plant-based diet.
+But it's the only nutrient you won't find in a plant-based diet.

-These professionals not only bring you closer to a better diet within their work as influencers in the vegan world, but they also show results , everything they have put into practice.
+These professionals not only bring you closer to a better diet within their work as influencers in the vegan world, but they show with results everything they have put into practice.

-That is why it is worth reviewing the work they have done , to have an idea of the path that we should consider in our diet, leaving myths aside.
+That is why it is worth reviewing the work they have done , to get an idea of the path we should consider in our diet, leaving myths aside.